dioday45/Datathon2025-ETH/README.md

 ## Project Overview

-This project focuses on predicting hourly electricity demand for thousands of consumers from Italy and France.
-During the Hackathon 2025 with Alpiq, the team implemented a baseline model that predicted demand based on the mean for a given day of the week and hour, using data from the previous month.
+This project focuses on predicting hourly electricity demand for thousands of consumers from Italy and Spain.
+During the 2025 Alpiq Hackathon 2025 the teams had implemented a baseline predictive model of energy demand based on the mean for a given day of the week and hour, using data from the previous month.
 Although the baseline model performed with a test set loss of **323k** for July 2024, more sophisticated models were developed to improve accuracy.

 ## Developed Models